Why bring your own Azure account?

 Enter one or more VM storage accounts.
 If you provide more than one storage account then the Virtual machine disks are distributed across the storage accounts.
 If you wish to deploy High-Performance clusters, then you need to select and enter only Premium storage accounts:

 Select public Static IP only if you want your machines to face the internet or if you’re deploying across regions.
 If you are deploying inside a VNET and subnet, you should not need a public static IP.
 If you wish to enable and use a public IP, ensure that the selected NSG has the necessary ports open for the selected database.

 6. Download the PowerShell script and execute in Azure PowerShell

 Step 3: Execute PowerShell script to create a resource group and provide permissions

 The Azure PowerShell script creates a resource group with name ” Scalegrid-<cloudprofilename>” and gives the ScaleGrid application permission to deploy and manage machines in this Resource group.
 It also enables the ScaleGrid application permission to join the newly created machines to the VNET, Subnet, NSG that was supplied earlier in the wizard.
 The ScaleGrid application does not have permissions on any other machines or entities running in your subscription.

+- Open an Azure Cmdlets PowerShell window and Set execution policy (if needed).
 The script is unsigned.
 So you might need to update the Execution policy on your machine.
-E.g “set Execution-Policy UnRestricted”
+E.g “set Execution-Policy UnRestricted”.

 Select RunOnce (R) to run the script